maheshreddy24/inflight-object-trajectory-prediction/README.md

 - Extending support for **more diverse objects and complex motion types**.

 ---
+Note: This is done as a part of internship at RRC, IIITH
 ## **License**
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.